 People with warning signs should see a doctor right away.
 People without warning signs in whom tinnitus recently developed should call their doctor, as should people with pulsatile tinnitus.
 Most people with tinnitus and no warning signs have had tinnitus for a long time but should see their doctor about it if they have not already done so.

 What the doctor does

 In people with tinnitus, doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination may suggest a cause of the tinnitus and the tests that may need to be done (see table ).

 During the medical history, doctors ask about the following:

 Various techniques can help make tinnitus tolerable, although the ability to tolerate it varies from person to person.
 Many people find that background sound helps mask the tinnitus and helps them fall asleep.
 Some people play background music.
 Other people use a tinnitus masker, which is a device worn like a hearing aid that produces a constant level of neutral sounds.

-Most tinnitus is due to causes that are not dangerous, for example, exposure to loud noise, aging, Meniere disease, and use of certain drugs.
+Most tinnitus is due to causes that are not dangerous, for example, exposure to loud noise, aging, Meniere disease, migraines, and use of certain drugs.

 In many cases, the cause is unknown.

 Findings that are of concern include tinnitus accompanied by any neurologic symptoms and tinnitus in only one ear (particularly when accompanied by hearing loss, dizziness, and/or balance difficulty).